julianstein/julianstein-net/_pages/dynamic/rhythm-assemblage.md

   ]
 ---

+### _rhythm assemblage_ explores the coordinated and patterned movements of five cables situated in parallel, each coupled with a motorized pulley on each side.

-## stepper motors, spools, rubber cable, perlite blocks, custom electronics, custom software
+## _stepper motors, spools, rubber cable, perlite blocks, custom electronics, custom software_

 ---